In the News

 Two House lawmakers asked SEC Chair Gary Gensler on April 9 for more information on how the Securities and Exchange Commission is monitoring the impact of investment-related misinformation on short-selling activity.

-By early next summer, residents should be able to begin applying for the Taylor Place Apartments in McHenry, said Richard Koenig, d
+By early next summer, residents should be able to begin applying for the Taylor Place Apartments in McHenry, said Richard Koenig, director of the nonprofit Housing Opportunity Development Corporation.

 In Black communities, people don’t go to the salon or barber shop only to have their hair done.